Optiflow™ nasal high flow therapy

 Airway hydration maintains mucociliary clearance

-Humidity enables the comfortable delivery of high flows of gas.
+Humidity that is integral to Optiflow therapy enables the comfortable delivery of high flows of gas.
 Optimized humidity emulates the natural balance of heat and moisture in healthy lungs and may promote physiological stability in compromised airways.

 Patient comfort is improved with a cannula